Debasish-Samal/Deepfake-Detection-Classification-Using-Deep-Learning-Models/README.md

 This repository contains the Code for Deepfake detection and classification using deep learning models

 ## Deep learning architectures used:
-InceptionV3 Based Model
+InceptionV3 Based Model,
-MobileNetV2 Based Model
+MobileNetV2 Based Model,
 ResNet50V2 Based Model

 ## Dataset Availability